Shanghai Hongqiao railway station: Level B1

 Level B1, the underground level, contains the station exit and connections to other forms of transportation.

 Arrivals at all 16 train platforms exit to this level.
 This level provides access to the Shanghai Metro's Hongqiao Railway Station stop, which is the western terminus of the Main Line of Line 10 and is also served by Line 2 and Line 17.
 The bus stop and taxi stand are also on this level, and there is an air-conditioned passage to Terminal 2 of Shanghai Hongqiao International Airport, through which it takes about 20 minutes to walk to the airport.

 The underground level also provides some fast food, such as KFC, Gongfu, Dongfang Jibai, and shopping, such as Sasa.
 There are three sets of Automated Ticket Machines and four sets of Ticket Windows.

 Level 1

 Level 1 is where all 30 tracks running through the station are located.
-Most travellers simply transit through here to Level 2, the departure hall.
+Most travellers simply transit through here from Level 2, the departure hall.
 All trains running on the Jinghu High-Speed Railway, Huhang High-Speed Railway, and the Huning Intercity Rail line wait outside of this level.
 A few vending machines are located near the escalators.